What to Expect At Puritan Reformed Presbyterian Church in San Diego

-We do highlight here that this practice has been the worship practice of the church from Biblical times through most of its history, recovered by the Reformers and Puritans, and only recently has changed in many churches along with the times.
+We do highlight here that this practice has been the worship practice of the Church from Biblical times through most of its history, recovered by the Reformers and Puritans, and only recently has changed in many churches along with the times.
 Purity of worship as God wants it is simply right and refreshing for His saints.
 It all stems from the first of the 5 Solas: “Sola Scriptura” understood now in the New Testament dispensation of God’s covenant people.

 We Use the King James Bible